 Humanities and Social Sciences

-The Western Australian Curriculum: Science takes account of what students have learnt in these areas so that their science learning is supported and their learning in other areas enhanced.
+The Western Australian Curriculum: English takes account of what students have learned in these areas so their learning in English is supported and their learning in other areas is enhanced.